Can an Out-of-State Attorney Write My Will? (A Lawyer Answers)

 In such situations, the will is usually first probated in the state where the decedent resided (the "domiciliary state") and then in the state where the additional property is located (the "non-domiciliary state").

-To start the ancillary probate process, the executor or personal representative of the decedent's estate needs to:
+To start the ancillary probate process, the executor of the decedent's estate needs to:

 The ancillary probate process can be time-consuming and expensive due to the need to comply with multiple state laws and court procedures.